Hi, I’m Georgia.

 WRITE

 My favorite topic to write about is people-plant relationships, from governments and nonprofits to every day people.
 I’m currently working on a project exploring the history of Black New Yorkers engagements with forested landscapes.
+Look at my portfolio.

 TEACH